 Without running, please walk and be sure to go to a front.
 Reversion is impossible even if fearful.

-The Rapids ride was surprisingly aggressive when compared to that from Greenland.
-The boats featured articulation similar to those at Walibi World, although I didn't recognise the manufacturer label (and cannot remember it as I write this).
+The Planet AQA rapids ride was surprisingly aggressive when compared to the flaccid installation at Greenland.
+The articulated boats reminded me very much of those seen at Walibi Holland, and it subsequently turned out that there was good reason for that; both were supplied by German manufacturer Hafema.
 They picked up a lot of speed on the course, with the inevitable result of some riders ending up absolutely drenched (myself included).
-Perhaps this is why so many of the locals were choosing to wear ponchos.
-I did my bit for international relations by removing the hood of one belonging to a teenaged boy just as we went past a water splash.
+Most of the locals were choosing to wear ponchos, and I did my bit for international relations by removing the hood of one belonging to a teenaged boy just as we went past a water splash.
 His friend thought this was absolutely hilarious, although the victim was not quite as impressed!

 Lunch had digested enough at this point to try out Venus (#570), the only custom looping coaster to be built by Maurer.
 This ride presents an impressive appearance, with a large model space shuttle surrounded by a lengthy tangle of track.
 I was amazed to discover that passengers were required to bring their bags with them on this ride too; the layout looked quite aggressive and it would not be all that much of a stretch to find the space theming boosted with a few unidentified flying objects.
 The ride itself was very good, with some strong forces especially in the latter sections of the track.
 Having said that, there were a few rough moments scattered throughout, bringing what might have been a nine out of ten attraction down to a seven out of ten.